GNOME/gtk/docs/reference/gtk/css-overview.md

 are linearly ordered.

-Every widget has one or more of these CSS nodes, and determines their name, state, style classes and how they are layed out as children and siblings in the overall node tree.
+Every widget has one or more of these CSS nodes, and determines their name, state, style classes and how they are laid out as children and siblings in the overall node tree.
 The documentation for each widget explains what CSS nodes it has.